kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 kubectl -n system-upgrade label node <node-name> k3s_upgrade-
 ```

 Alternatively, you can disable the k3s automatic upgrade without individually editing the labels on the nodes.
-Instead you can just delete the two system controller upgrade plans with:
+Instead, you can just delete the two system controller upgrade plans with:

 ```sh
 kubectl delete plan k3s-agent -n system-upgrade